isc-projects/kea/doc/sphinx/arm/logging.rst

 to construct the text it sends to ``syslog`` (or any other destination).
 It has no influence on the content ``syslog`` may add or formatting it may do.

-Consult your OS documentation for ``syslog`` behavior, as there are multiple implementations.
+Consult the OS documentation for ``syslog`` behavior, as there are multiple implementations.